 - Feast of Francis Xavier (Dec.
 3) is a large fair in Old Goa dedicated to Saint Francis Xavier, a Christian missionary whose mummified body is kept in a casket in Bom Jesus Basilica.

-- Serendipity Arts Festival (Dec.
-15-22) is an eight-day interdisciplinary arts festival featuring numerous projects across multiple venues.
+- Serendipity Arts Festival (mid-December) is a multi-day interdisciplinary arts festival featuring numerous projects across multiple venues.

 - Christmas (Dec.
 25) celebrates the birth of Jesus Christ.
-Midnight Mass is held in churches all over the state on Chrismas Eve.
+Midnight Mass is held in churches all over the state on Christmas Eve.

 - Epiphany or Three Kings Feast (Jan.
 6) honors the Three Kings of Magi who brought gifts to baby Jesus.
 There are grand processions and the crowning of three kings from three villages.